cawleyflower/testDocs/content/version/cumulus-linux-301/Layer_1_and_Layer_2_Features/Network_Virtualization/Lightweight_Network_Virtualization_-_LNV/_index.md

 if you need to modify the registration node configuration, edit `/etc/vxrd.conf`.

-Alternate location for configuration and additional knobs for the registration node are found in /etc/vxrd.conf
+<summary>Alternate location for configuration and additional knobs for
+the registration node are found in /etc/vxrd.conf </summary>

     cumulus@leaf1:~$ sudo nano /etc/vxrd.conf